malteludwig/directus-netlify-deploy-module/readme.md

-# Netlify-deploy module for directus 9
+# Directus 9 Netlify module for deploys and builds

 ## Config